kubetail-org/kubetail/README.md

 This command will open [http://localhost:7500/](http://localhost:7500/) in your default browser.
 To view the logs for a different cluster just change your `kubectl` context.
 Have fun viewing your Kubernetes logs in realtime!

+> [!TIP]
-The web dashboard can also be installed in your cluster and exposed via a service or an ingress.
+> The web dashboard can also be installed in your cluster and exposed via a service or an ingress.
 For more information on how to install Kubetail in a cluster see the [cluster install](https://www.kubetail.com/docs/install/cluster) documentation.

 ## Documentation